iivanoo/covid-apps-observer/data/data_us/reports/resources/org.unitypoint.android.upth.virtualcare___12.0.19.010_02/report.md

 <img src="3_star_reviews_wordcloud.png" alt="org.unitypoint.android.upth.virtualcare 3 reviews"/>
 </p>

-> App is fine but I was out of town and needed to input a Pharmacy in the town I am visiting.
-The App did not give me an opportunity to do that.
-Thankfully I remembered this and told the doctor. i would have been very frustrated if the prescription was sent back to my hometown.<br> :date: __2020-12-23 22:49:27__

 > They double charged my card for one visit.
 Was on hold for 30+ minutes with customer support and still wasn't able to get ahold of anyone.
 Extremely frustrated.
 The app itself is a good idea and talking to a doctor was convenient from home.
 Just dont like being charged twice.<br> :date: __2020-03-19 13:50:21__

 > the doctors are knowledgeable and it's wonderful to have an option to see a care provider virtually. my major issue is connectivity. i waited in queue for 30 minutes to see a provider and was kicked out, having to start all over again and wait for even longer to get assistance.<br> :date: __2019-01-10 16:27:45__